misternano/practice-todo/README.md

 # Todo List Web App

-This repository contains a practice project for building a Todo List web application using Golang for the backend and TypeScript for the frontend.
-The application allows users to create, update, and delete tasks, as well as mark them as complete.
+This repository contains a practice project for building a Todo List web application using Go for the backend and TypeScript for the frontend.
+The application allows users to create and complete tasks.

 ## Project Structure